AlfonsoG-dev/Joogle/README.md

 - [x] search the sentence within a file.
 - [x] search the sentence within a directory.
 - [x] search the sentence within all directories of the given directory
+- [x] list all the files with the `.java` extensión
+- [x] list all the méthods in the given directory

 ## Usage